Digilent/Eclypse-Z7/README.md

 ## Setup

-No setup is needed at this stage, please refer to the individual README.md of each submodule on each branch for a more details.
+No setup is needed at this stage, please refer to the individual README.md of each submodule on each branch for more details.

 We provide a ready to use [SD card image](https://github.com/Digilent/Eclypse-Z7/releases) with a Debian 10 Linux distribution, based on the OS repository, custom tailored for the Eclypse Z7 with Zmods in the release section of this repository.